illinois-cs241/illinois-cs241.github.io/_docs/networking_nightmare.md

 ## The Protocol

 This is a text-based protocol (similar to HTTP and FTP).
 The client sends plaintext requests along with some binary data (depending on the operation), and then the server responds with plaintext containing either error messages or optional binary data.
 The binary data in this case is the file being transferred, if it is a `GET` or `PUT` request.
+The maximum header length (header is part before data) for both the request and response is 1024 bytes.
 The format for the protocol is as follows:

 ### Client request
 ```